 Recommendations for improvement include (but are not limited to) the addition of wheelchair accessible pathways, QR coded signage for screen reader use, other wayfinding signage, varied heights of raised beds and trail markers.
 Modifications began in 2021 and will continue for these specific gardens in 2022.
 Grassroots Gardens is also committed to making all of our meetings and public gatherings more accessible by supporting interpreters and translators for any gardeners who need them via our partnerships with Deaf Access Services and the International Institute of Buffalo.

-All members of the Buffalo community are welcome to join the Accessibility Task Force.
-To join please contact Gerldine Wilson via email at email@example.com.
+All members of the Buffalo and Niagara Falls community are welcome to join the Gardening for All Task Force.
+To join, please contact Gerldine Wilson via email at email@example.com.
 If you are a Grassroots gardener and need better access in your community garden, please contact us at firstname.lastname@example.org.

 Photo: Gerldine Wilson, coordinator of the Gardening for All task force, at the Victory Community Garden.